Sam Bankman-Fried: Views on charity and market regulation

 Bankman-Fried has publicly stated he supports effective altruism, contending that he was pursuing "earning to give" as an "altruistic career".
 He claimed to make donations "not based on personal interest but on the projects that are proven by data to be the most effective at helping people", such as those that reduced existential risks like nuclear war, pandemics, artificial intelligence, and threats to American democracy.

 He was a member of Giving What We Can and donated around half of his Jane Street salary to charity.
 In June 2022, he signed the Giving Pledge; his name was removed from the list's website in December 2022 following his arrest.
 Bankman-Fried is the founder of Future Fund, whose team included Scottish philosopher and author William MacAskill, one of the founders of the effective altruism movement.
 After the collapse of FTX, all members of Future Fund simultaneously resigned.
 As of September 1, 2022, Future Fund stated it had committed around $160 million to 110 nonprofits.
 (Note: In the meantime, Bankman-Fried reportedly had spent approximately $135 million on naming rights for the Miami Heat's basketball arena and an estimated $30 million on a single Super Bowl ad.)

-The stated reason for FTX's relocation to the Bahamas was the friendly regulatory environment, and Bankman-Fried openly discussed paying off the country's $9 billion national debt.
+The stated reason for FTX's relocation to The Bahamas was the friendly regulatory environment, and Bankman-Fried openly discussed paying off the country's $9 billion national debt.
 In November 2022, Bankman-Fried participated in an interview with Vox writer Kelsey Piper over Twitter private messages.
-He said that his and his company's advocacy for crypto regulation was not sincere and was "just PR", adding that regulators "make everything worse" and "don't protect customers at all".
+He said that he and his company's advocacy for crypto regulation was not sincere and was "just PR", adding that regulators "make everything worse" and "don't protect customers at all".
 On his "ethics stuff", he agreed it was "mostly a front" and described ethics as a "dumb game we woke Westerners play where we say all the right shibboleths and so everyone likes us".
 He later claimed to have been referring to ESG, CSR, and greenwashing, as opposed to effective altruism, anti-malaria nets, and pandemic prevention.